Kidney stone treatment

 - For men, you may feel pain at the tip of the penis.

 The kidney stone starts to hurt when it causes irritation or blockage.
-This builds rapidly to extreme pain.
-In most cases, kidney stones pass without causing damage-but usually not without causing a lot of pain.
+This leads rapidly to extreme pain.
+Kidney stones often pass without causing damage, usually not without causing much pain.
 Pain relievers may be the only treatment needed for small stones.
 Other treatment may be needed, especially for those stones that cause lasting symptoms or other complications.
 In severe cases, however, surgery may be required.

 Natural remedies for kidney stones

-Natural remedies for kidney stones are a natural treatment that has been proven to be effective with little or no side effects.
+Natural remedies for kidney stones are a natural treatment proven effective with little or no side effects.
 Below are natural remedies for kidney stones:

-Home remedies for kidney stones – most popular kidney stones treatment
+Home remedies for kidney stones—the most popular kidney stone treatment

 Water is one of the home remedies for kidney stones.
 When passing a stone, upping your water intake can help speed up the process.
 Strive for 12 glasses of water per day instead of the usual 8.

-You can add freshly squeezed lemons to your water as often as you like.
-Lemons contain citrate, which is a chemical that prevents calcium stones from forming.
-Citrate can also break up small stones, allowing them to pass more easily.
+You can add freshly squeezed lemons to your water as often.
+Lemons contain citrate, a chemical that prevents calcium stones from forming.
+Citrate can also break up small stones, allowing them to easily pass.